almsseason/upgraded-waddle/datasets/notes.md

 Great things never come from comfort zones.
 Server Response Data Pipeline JWT Pull Request Data Science Testing Scalability The only way to do great work is to love what you do.
 JavaScript Logging Security Data Science Act as if what you do makes a difference.
 It does.
 GraphQL JWT Agile RabbitMQ Success is not in what you have, but who you are.
 Security Zero Downtime Deployment
+I find that the harder I work, the more luck I seem to have.
+Multi-threading Kafka Parallel Processing Zero Downtime Deployment Virtual Machines Predictive Analytics UX Optimization Act as if what you do makes a difference.
+It does.